Indiana Pacers: 1976–1987: Early NBA struggles

-The Pacers were one of four ABA teams that joined the NBA in the ABA–NBA merger in 1976.
-For the 1976–77 season, the Pacers were joined in the merged league by the Denver Nuggets, New York Nets, and San Antonio Spurs.
+The Pacers were one of four ABA teams that joined the NBA in the ABA–NBA merger in the 1976–77 season, along with the Denver Nuggets, New York Nets, and San Antonio Spurs.

 The league charged a $3.2 million entry fee for each former ABA team.
-Since the NBA would only agree to accept four ABA teams in the ABA–NBA merger, the Pacers and the three other surviving ABA teams also had to compensate the two remaining ABA franchises which were not a part of the merger, the Spirits of St. Louis and Kentucky Colonels.
+Since the NBA would only agree to accept four ABA teams in the merger, the surviving ABA teams also had to compensate the two remaining ABA franchises which were not a part of the merger, the Spirits of St. Louis and Kentucky Colonels (a third ABA team, the Virginia Squires, would fold operations before the merger talks began).
 As a result of the merger, the four teams dealt with financial troubles.
 Additionally, the Pacers had some financial troubles, which dated back to their waning days in the ABA; they had begun selling off some of their star players in the last ABA season.
 The new NBA teams also were barred from sharing in national TV revenues for four years.

 The Pacers finished their inaugural NBA season with a record of 36–46.
 Billy Knight and Don Buse represented Indiana in the NBA All-Star Game.
 However, this was one of the few bright spots of the Pacers' first 13 years in the NBA.
 During this time, they had only two non-losing seasons and only two playoff appearances.

 A lack of continuity became the norm for most of the next decade, as they traded away Knight and Buse before the 1977–78 season even started.
 They acquired Adrian Dantley in exchange for Knight, but Dantley (who was averaging nearly 27 points per game at the time) was traded in December, while the Pacers' second-leading scorer, John Williamson, was dealt in January.